 Problems with b) are beginning to show in Europe.
 Cell producers want European raw materials produced as close to the cell plant as possible.
-However, the national processes for prospecting permits and mining concessions are prolonge, and plans for new mines are controversial in the ore-carrying regions in Europe.
+However, the national processes for prospecting permits and mining concessions are prolonged, and plans for new mines are controversial in the ore-carrying regions in Europe.
 People want mining to happen elsewhere and have many democratic means to make their voices heard and slow down the process.

 ALBATTS project does not have, among the project partners, mining companies, refineries, etc., but there are contacts with some companies in this sector and with EIT RawMaterials.
 Mining and refining companies traditionally take care of the most needed up-and-reskilling inhouse, and processes are highly automatized.
 However, not many of them are working with the needed virgin raw materials, and there are not many open mines in Europe.
 So, we can draw general conclusions concerning skills for handling risks of relevant raw materials, orientation on their use in the battery industry, and probably the same kind of upskilling needed elsewhere.
-However, ALBATTS has suggested that EIT Raw Materials arrange an expert workshop together to map up the skills needs in this part of the value chain, and they are positive thereabout.

-13 Definitions and methodology are described in the methodology section, this is covering the development of the analysis within this chapter.
+12 Definitions and methodology are described in the methodology section, this is covering the development of the analysis within this chapter.